25 Best Things to Do on Molokai, Hawaiʻi

 8. Kamoi Snack-n-Go

-Kamoi Snack-n-Go is the go-to ice cream shop in Kaunakakai.
+Kamoi Snack-n-Go in downtown Kaunakakai is the go-to ice cream shop on Molokai!

-After a hot day exploring the island, I like to stop by Kamoi Snack-n-Go, which, in my experience, is surprisingly affordable, considering you’re on Molokai!
+I say this because, after a hot day outside exploring the island, nothing is quite as good as stopping by Kamoi for some ice cream, which, in my experience, is surprisingly affordable considering you’re on Molokai!

 Yelp: Kamoi Snack-n-Go